Hazelnut family (Corylaceae)

 Cultivation: Hop-Hornbeam adapts to many different situations, including those with full sunlight to light shade, moist to dry conditions, and soil containing loam, clay, or rocky material.
 This tree is slow to develop and its wood is strong and hard.

-Range & Habitat: This common tree can be found in all counties of Illinois (see Distribution Map).
-Typical habitats include mesic to dry deciduous woodlands, woodland edges, limestone glades, rocky wooded slopes, and abandoned fields.
-Hop Hornbeam is usually found in upland woodlands.
-It is sometimes cultivated as a lawn tree.
+Range & Habitat: This tree can be found in all counties of Illinois (see Distribution Map), where it is native and fairly common.
+Typical habitats include mesic to dry deciduous woodlands, woodland edges, limestone glades, rocky wooded slopes, edges of cliffs, edges of wooded bluffs, and abandoned fields.
+Hop Hornbeam is usually found in upland wooded areas.
+It is uncommonly cultivated as a lawn tree.

-Faunal Associations: The caterpillars of several moth species feed on the foliage of Hop Hornbeam (they are listed in the Moth Table); several of these moths are polyphagous.
-Other insects that feed on this tree include the leaf beetle Calligrapha ostryae, the long-horned beetle Hyperplatys maculata (its grubs bore through the wood or bark), the plant bugs Lygocoris ostryae and Reuteria fuscicornis, and the larvae of the sawfly Arge cyra.
+Faunal Associations: The caterpillars of several moth species feed on the foliage of Hop Hornbeam, including Acrobasis sylviella (Ironwood Tubemaker Moth) and Stilbosis ostryaeella (Ironwood Leafminer).
+Several other moth species are listed in the Moth Table.
+Other insects that feed on this tree include the leaf beetle Calligrapha ostryae, wood-boring larvae of long-horned beetles (Astylopsis macula, Hyperplatys maculata), larvae of metallic wood-boring beetles (Acmaeodera tubulus, Agrilus champlaini), Lygocoris ostryae and other plant bugs, the aphid Macrosiphum pseudocoryli, Eratoneura dira and other leafhoppers (Eratoneura spp.); see Clark et al. (2004), Yanega (1996), MacRae (1991), Knight (1941), and Dmitriev & Dietrich (2010).
 Several vertebrate animals rely on Hop Hornbeam as a source of food.
 These species include the Ruffed Grouse (buds, catkins), Downy Woodpecker (seeds), and Purple Finch (seeds).
-Among mammals, the Fox Squirrel, Red Squirrel, Woodland Deer Mouse, and White-Footed Mouse eat the seeds and buds, while the White-Tailed Deer browses on the twigs and leaves.
+Among mammals, the Fox Squirrel, Red Squirrel, Woodland Deer Mouse, and White-Footed Mouse eat the seeds and buds, while the White-Tailed Deer browses sparingly on the twigs and leaves (Martin et al., 1951/1961; Hamilton, 1941).

 Photographic Location: Crystal Lake Park in Urbana, Illinois, at the top of a wooded slope.

 Comments: Another common name of this tree is Ironwood.
-It is easy to identify Hop Hornbeam from its attractive and persistent hop-like fruits.
+It is easy to identify Hop Hornbeam (Ostyra virginiana) from its attractive and persistent hop-like fruits.
 In Illinois, its closest relative is another medium-small tree, Carpinus caroliniana (American Hornbeam).
 This latter tree has very smooth bark on its trunk, even when it is fully mature.
-The fruiting structure of American Hornbeam is quite different from the inflated sacs of Hop Hornbeam; the nutlets of American Hornbeam are subtended by 3-cleft bracts that are flat and open.
+The fruiting structures of American Hornbeam are distinct from the inflated sacs of Hop Hornbeam; the nutlets of American Hornbeam are subtended by 3-cleft bracts that are flat and open.